replicatedhq/replicated-docs/docs/enterprise/snapshots-understanding.md

 - Snapshots are useful for rollback and disaster recovery scenarios.
 They are not intended to be used for application migration scenarios.

-- Only full snapshots are usable in disaster recovery scenarios.
+- Only full backups that include both the application and the admin console are usable in disaster recovery scenarios.
+Partial backups that include the application only _cannot_ be restored to a new cluster, are therefore are not useable for disaster recovery.

 - Snapshots must be restored on the same operating system that the snapshot was taken on.
 For example, snapshots taken on a CentOS cluster must be restored on a CentOS cluster.

 - Snapshots can be restored only to clusters that use the same installation method as the cluster the snapshot was taken from.
-For example, online cluster snapshots must be restored to an online cluster.
+For example, snapshots taken in an online (internet-connected) cluster must be restored to an online cluster.

 - Snapshots does not support Amazon Simple Storage Service (Amazon S3) buckets that have a bucket policy requiring the server-side encryption header.
 If you want to require server-side encryption for objects, you can enable default encryption on the bucket instead.
 For more information about Amazon S3, see the [Amazon S3](https://docs.aws.amazon.com/s3/?icmpid=docs_homepage_featuredsvcs) documentation.

 - Removing data from the snapshot storage itself results in data corruption and the loss of snapshots.
-Instead, use the Snapshots tab in the admin console to cleanup and remove snapshots.
+Instead, use the **Snapshots** tab in the admin console to cleanup and remove snapshots.

 ## Velero Version Compatibility